i3-training/DevSecOps-Training/Sonarqube/SonarQube-Server-Installation.md

 ## Install Java Library

-You must be able to install Java (Oracle JRE or OpenJDK) on the machine where you plan to run SonarQube.
+You must be able to install Java (Oracle JRE or OpenJDK) on the machine where you plan to run SonarQube:

 ```bash
  sudo dnf install java-11-openjdk java-11-openjdk-devel
 ```

 ## Install PostgreSQL Database For SonarQube
 We will use version 13 of PostgreSQL.
-If you don't have repository of PostgreSQL, follow this step for installing PostgreSQL in RHEL based.
+If you don't have repository of PostgreSQL, follow this step for installing PostgreSQL in RHEL based:

 ```bash
 #Install the repository RPM: